mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 ## Generate test certificate

+Here are examples of how to generate self-signed certificates for **testing**.
+Copy these certificate(s) and private key(s) to the machine where you will configure the NGINX.

+### Client certificate

-Let's generate a self-signed certificate that we can use as a client certificate for a testing purposes:
+Let's generate a self-signed client certificate:

 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout client1_key.pem -out client1_crt.pem -days 10000 -nodes